In harmony with nature

 Regenerative design is renewal-focused, holistic, and data-driven.
 The term “regenerate” describes a process that mimics nature itself by restoring or renewing its own sources of energy and resources.
 We need to think about innovation, not in the context of doing less harm, but actually doing good.

-We create collaboration opportunities that scale high-impact regenerative innovations & ventures across the lifestyle sectors.
-Our network supports the development of novel products and socio-ecological systems that connect humans with nature, to remediate the harm that has resulted from years of industrial development and manipulative mass media advertising.
+We identify collaboration opportunities that scale high-impact regenerative innovations & ventures across the lifestyle sectors.
+Our ecosystem supports the development of novel products and socio-ecological systems that connect humans with nature, to remediate the harm that has resulted from years of industrial development and manipulative mass media advertising.

 Innovation criteria metrics: